tlanettepollard/Dine-Restaurant-Site-TLP/notes.md

  Used 62.5% for html font-size based on 16px default size; set body to 10px in case 16px isn't recognized; modules (main elements) should be rem; text elements are em;
  https://css-tricks.com/rems-ems/

+05/30/2021: Starting my page styling over.
+I feel like an imposter.
+I need to make it my own.